 How to Espalier Apple Trees

-- Find a bud on a one-year-old tree that is approximately 18 inches above planted soil level.
+- Find a bud on a 1-year-old tree that is approximately 18 inches above planted soil level.

 - With pruning shears, make a 45-degree cut just above your desired bud.

-- Set two, four-inch cedar fence posts that are 18 inches tall in the ground, spaced seven feet apart.
+- Set two, 4-inch-square, 18-inch-tall cedar fence posts in the ground, spaced 7 feet apart.

-- Screw eye bolts into each post two inches below desired tree bud (approximately 16 inches above ground).
+- Screw eye bolts into each post 2 inches below desired tree bud (approximately 16 inches above ground).

 - Tie 14-gauge copper wire to eye bolts while making sure wire is taut.